mannguyen0107/LazyFishing/README.md

 	> You may find the Download ZIP button on the repo page.
 Extract the .zip file and you can find the files below:

 	* **LazyFishing.AHK**

+		> This is the main script of the bot.

+	* **FishingClient.AHK**

+		> This is the fishing script.

+	* A Folder **data**

+		> This folder contain all the necessary files that the bot needs.

+3. Run **LazyFishing.AHK** as Administrator.
+4. Go into the bot Settings and choose the Glyph Version that you are using.

+	> This is very important that you choose the correct Glyph Version.

+5. Choose the GLyph Folder Path.

+	> Please make sure that you choose the glyph folder path that is appropriate with the Glyph Version you choose in Settings.

+6. Add your accounts to the Bot.

+	> 1. You need to launch the GlyphClient.exe of the Glyph Version that you chose earlier in Settings or just click the button **Launch Glyph Client**.

+	> 2. Login to the account that you want to add.

+	> 3. Click on **Save Current Login**.

+7. Click on **Start All Accounts**.

+	> The Bot will automatically login to all the accounts you added please be patient and wait for it to launch all of them.